Primavera Sound: Barcelona’s indie rock festival

 - Minors aged 16 and 17 do not need to be accompanied.

-- Some events organised before and after concerts are restricted to people over 18.
+- Some events organized before and after concerts are restricted to people over 18.

 - Recording devices and professional cameras (such as Reflex) are not permitted.